-So if you own some cryptocurrency yourself, then you may be interested in a crypto savings account to give these holdings an added boost in earning power.
+If you own some cryptocurrency and are in it for the long haul, then you may be interested in a crypto savings account to give your holdings an added boost in earning power.

 These types of “savings accounts” or “interest accounts” are relatively new, as with crypto itself, but the rate of return is eye-catching and certainly puts the top yields issued by FDIC-insured banks to shame.